Sea2C/Workflow2.0/README.md

 ## Tests

-Run the unit tests locally.
+Running the unit tests locally is a breeze.

     cd Workflow2.0
     npm test

-Run the unit tests locally with code coverage enabled.
-A special report is generated in Hypertext Markup Language (HTML) called `coverage.html` that is viewable in a web browser.
+Collecting code coverage metrics is just as simple.
+To access the results open `coverage.html` in a web browser.

     cd Workflow2.0
     npm run-script coverage